herowio/herow-plugin-flutter/DEVELOPMENT-README.md

 ## Last word

-Feel free to complete the [Example](example/lib/main.dart) `main.dart` and don't forget to test it :sunny:
+Feel free to complete the [Example](example/lib/main.dart) `main.dart` and do not forget to test it :sunny: